unstoppabledomains/resolution-service/README.md

 -------|---------------|------------
 RESOLUTION_API_PORT | 3000 | The port for the HTTP API.
 RESOLUTION_RUNNING_MODE | API,CNS_WORKER, ZNS_WORKER,MIGRATIONS | Comma-separated list of running modes of the resolution service (see [Running modes](README.md#running-modes)).
 RESOLUTION_POSTGRES_HOST | localhost | Host for the postgres DB.
-Note that to connect to a postgres instance running on the same server as the container, `host.docker.internal` should be used instead of `localhost` (see https://docs.docker.com/docker-for-windows/networking/#use-cases-and-workarounds).
+Note that to connect to a postgres instance running on the same server as the container, `host.docker.internal` should be used instead of `localhost` on Windows and MacOS (see https://docs.docker.com/docker-for-windows/networking/#use-cases-and-workarounds).
 RESOLUTION_POSTGRES_USERNAME | postgres | Username that is used to connect to postgres.
 RESOLUTION_POSTGRES_PASSWORD | secret | Password that is used to connect to postgres.
 RESOLUTION_POSTGRES_DATABASE | resolution_service | Database name in postgres.